Ame (said Amy) was born in Redlands California, but soon moved to Monterey where

 to upgrade his equipment.
 But it was in 2003 when Chris and I met that he truly began

-digital photography and invested in digital SLR’s.
-Chris found himself picking up where
+had discovered the world of digital photography and invested in digital SLR’s.
+Chris

-he had left off years before.
+found himself picking up where he had left off years before.

 Chris was again inspired and would not be without his camera,